 - Sustainability by bettering our partner communities for the future.

 - Relationships by partnering with respect and authentic listening.

 - Volunteerism by giving our time and talents to serve others.

 - Stewardship by acting responsibly with the resources entrusted to us.

 We build resilience in some of our youngest neighbors by pairing students with volunteers who serve as caring mentors.
-Gundersen departments also sponsor and build relationships with Hamilton Elementary School classrooms to support their needs.

 Our teams work with tribal schools, community groups and healthcare providers to empower the Lakota community on Pine Ridge Reservation in South Dakota to improve their health and quality of life.
 Our work includes providing physical exams, behavioral health workshops, and CPR and first aid training.